SolraBizna/lsx/README.md

 Zeroes `len` bytes, starting at `ptr`, sternly informing the compiler *not* to optimize the operation out.

 You should sanitize sensitive data (passwords, keys, etc.) as soon as possible after working with it, using this function.
 This will help prevent cold boot attacks and some other, now-rare, exploits.
+As compilers and processors get smarter, this measure gets less effective.

 ### <a name="C_API_Random_Data" />Random Data